Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Abstract

 \section{Abstract}

-In this paper, we first observe that the space of $f$-harmonic functions with polynomial growth on complete non-compact gradient shrinking Ricci soliton $(M, g, f)$ is one-dimensional.
-For a gradient shrinking Ricci soliton with scalar curvature satisfying at least quadratic decay, we prove that the space of harmonic functions with fixed polynomial growth degree is finite dimensional.
+In this paper, we study harmonic and caloric functions of polynomial growth on a complete non-compact gradient shrinking Ricci soliton.
+On one hand, when the scalar curvature satisfies at least quadratic decay, we prove that the space of harmonic functions with fixed polynomial growth degree is finite dimensional.
 We also prove analogous results for ancient caloric functions.
-On the other hand, for a complete non-compact gradient shrinking Ricci soliton without any curvature assumption, we prove that the space of certain Schr\"odinger functions with fixed polynomial growth degree is finite dimensional.
-The above estimates are all sharp.
+On the other hand, without any curvature condition, we prove sharp finite dimensional estimates for the space of Schr\"odinger functions with fixed polynomial growth degree.